jamesbratt/strava-api-codeigniter-library/README.md

-# strava-api-codeigniter-library
+# strava-api-codeigniter-library - v.1.2
-A Codeigniter library class that leverages the Strava API.
+A Codeigniter v3 library class that leverages the Strava API.
+This library wasn't tested in CI4.

+This library is in use on [HeatMap site (portuguese language)](https://www.rafaelamorim.com.br/heatmap)

-See [Strava API documentation](https://developers.strava.com/) to get more information
+See [Strava API documentation](https://developers.strava.com/) to get more information.

 ## Summary
 - [Install instructions](#install-instructions)
 - [Functions](#functions)
   - [General](#general)
+    - RequestAuthLink
     - getToken
+    - getRefreshToken
+    - getExpireToken
+    - upgradeAceessToken
+    - requestAceessToken
+    - getTokenData
   - [Activities](#activities)
     - getListOfActivities
     - getActivity